ammaraskar/pyCraft/README.rst

 Minecraft Python Client Library!

-This projects aims to be a modern, Python3-compatible, well-documented library for communication with a MineCraft server.
+This projects aims to be a modern, Python3-compatible, well-documented library for communication with a Minecraft server.

 Detailed information for developers can be found here:
 `<http://pycraft.readthedocs.org/en/latest/>`_.